Droplet phase in a nonlocal isoperimetric problem under confinement: Regularity of minimizers of

 with $\psi_\eta \to 0$ in $C^{1,\alpha}(\pt\Om)$ for all $\alpha \in (0,1/2)$ where $\nu^\Om$ denotes the unit outward normal to $\pt\Om$. \end{proposition}

 This result appears, for example, in \cite[Theorem 4.2]{AcFuMo13}.
-There it is stated on the torus, with respect to $L^1$-convergence; however, when the target set $\Om\subset\RRR$ is bounded, using \cite[Theorem 13.8]{Maggi}, we see that the regularity theorem holds also with $L^1_{\loc}$-convergence of the sets $\trns{\Om}_\eta$ to $\Om$.
+There it is stated on the torus; however, when the target set $\Om\subset\RRR$ is bounded, using \cite[Theorem 13.8]{Maggi}, we see that the regularity theorem holds also in this context, with $\mathcal{O}=B_{2R}$ with $R$ as in Lemma~\ref{lem:UV}.

 Applying the regularity theorem to minimizers of $\E_\eta$ we may conclude that minimizers split exactly and disjointly into the sets $U^i_\eta$ found in Lemma~\ref{lem:compactness}: